steven-tired/SO101-robot-arm-record/README.md

 (after the assembly, 5v charger seems to be enough to drive the robot arm.
 The reason why motor fails to response at day 2 remains unknown.)

 ### [Day 3: Low-Voltage Workarounds & Raw Serial Zeroing](./log/DevLog_3.md)
 Successfully zeroed all 6 STS3215 motors using a 5V power supply by bypassing the official LeRobot library's voltage safety checks.
-Developed a custom "Raw Serial" Python script utilizing a sequential "pulse-and-relax" strategy to prevent power supply brown-outs during calibration.
+Developed a custom "Raw Serial" Python script utilizing a sequential "pulse-and-relax" strategy to zero the motor one by one in sequence.

 ### [Day 4: Assembly, Calibration Anomalies & Motion Verification](./log/DevLog_4.md)
 Completed the physical assembly and resolved serial bus communication failures caused by OS permission restrictions and USB latch-ups.
 Corrected a "folded-state" calibration error by manually re-aligning homing offsets to a physical L-shape neutral pose, ensuring software-to-hardware geometric alignment.
 Verified safe multi-joint actuation across all axes using a custom normalized coordinate script (`move_test.py`) to confirm mechanical integrity before kinematic integration.